chrisdhaan/CDYelpKit/README.md

 pod "CDYelpKit/CDYelpKitV2/OAuth"
 ```

 Network requests are needed to retrieve data from the Yelp API.
-To integrate methods that query the various Yelp endpoints into your application, add the following line to your Podfile:
+To integrate methods that query the various Yelp API endpoints into your application, add the following line to your Podfile:

 ```ruby
 pod "CDYelpKit/CDYelpKitV2/Core"
 ```

 Deep linking allows applications to make queries to the Yelp app.
-Each query opens the Yelp app to a corresponding screen.
+Each query opens either the Yelp app (if it's installed on the device) or the Yelp website to a corresponding screen.
 To integrate methods that query the various Yelp app endpoints into your application, add the following line to you Podfile:

 ```ruby
 pod "CDYelpKit/CDYelpKitV2/DeepLink"